yuhongkuo/face_detection/README.md

-This is a project for sending a notification to some one else email (gamil) when the camera detect a face.
+This is a project for sending a notification to some one else email (gamil) when the camera detects a face.